zreik-blanc/zreik-blanc/README.md

 <h1 align="left">Hi!
-My name is Efe and I'm a Computer Science major from Gazi University.</h1>
+My name is Efe and I'm a Computer Engineering major from Gazi University.</h1>

 ###